jdpatel605/netlify-cms-react-app/posts/this-is-a-test-post.md

 ---
-title: This is a Test Post
+title: This is test post
 category: News
 author: Will Jay
 date: 2020-01-03T11:50:02.255Z